TL;DR, the ranked summary

 You need a global EOR product alongside.
 If you also want to convert top contractors to full employees in their country via EOR, Deel, Remote, Multiplier, and Oyster all offer both.
 Omnivoo’s EOR product is India-focused.

-For everyone else (the agency running mixed campaign and retainer work across a rotating freelancer roster), the per-contract model is structurally cheaper and lighter.
+For everyone else (the agency running mixed campaign and retainer work across a rotating freelancer roster, with multi-currency payouts where FX margin matters), Omnivoo’s per-seat plus per-deliverable plus FX-at-cost model is the cleanest fit.

 Soft CTA

-If your agency is paying per-seat monthly fees on freelancers who only worked half the month, Omnivoo Contract Management is worth running the math on.
-Flat $49 per finalized contract, country-aware terms, multi-currency payouts at cost, and the platform fee stops when the campaign ends.
+If your agency is paying per-seat monthly fees plus marked-up FX on every payout, Omnivoo Contract Management is worth running the math on. $49 per contractor per month, country-aware terms, multi-currency payouts at cost, and per-deliverable plus retainer modes inside the same contract.

 See also: how to pay international contractors from the US, global contractor payment methods compared, and the /solutions/contract-management page for the product itself.